 2-Nasir Yammama, Creative Technologist, Entrepreneur, and AgriTech Developer

 Nasir Yammama is trailblazing agricultural change in Africa through technological innovation.
-His social enterprise “Verdant”, an AgriTech value chain company, aims to combat some of the challenges and obstacles faced by local farmers by providing market information, managerial support, and access to financial services via cutting edge technology streamed to smart and cellular mobile handsets.
+His social enterprise “Verdant,” an AgriTech value chain company, combats some of the challenges and obstacles faced by local farmers.
+They provide market information, managerial support, and access to financial services.
+All done so via cutting edge technology streamed to smart and cellular mobile handsets!

-Hailing from a family of farmers himself, 26-year-old Nasir’s love for technology has taken him to unexpected heights, from rolling pastures in his homeland of northern Nigeria, to drafting the patent for “Verdant” in the laboratories of Middlesex University, to being mentored by world-renowned business tycoon, Sir Richard Branson.
+Hailing from a family of farmers himself, 26-year-old Nasir’s love for technology has taken him to unexpected heights.
+From the rolling pastures in his homeland of northern Nigeria, to drafting the patent for “Verdant” in the laboratories of Middlesex University – even being mentored by world-renowned business tycoon, Sir Richard Branson.

 3- Sheila Na’imah Nortley, An Award-Winning Producer and Critically Acclaimed Screenwriter

 Sheila who has numerous credits and projects to her name.
 Including winning the “Woman of the Future” award.

 For black people and other minorities, storytelling has always been a form of communication and taking control of our narratives.
 Whether it’s through performance, literature, or working behind the camera, there is an innate need for authority over our stories and how they are expressed to an audience.